Héctor Cotto: Awards and honors

-Cotto won the gold medal for 110m hurdles at the Ibero-American Championships in 2010, followed by the silver medal for 110 m. hurdles in 2012.
+Cotto won the gold medal for 110m hurdles at the Ibero-American Championships in 2010, followed by the silver medal for 110m hurdles in 2012.

-In 2015, Green Hope High School inducted Cotto into the first class of their Sports Hall of Fame.
+In 2015, Green Hope High School inducted Cotto into the first class of their Athletic Hall of Fame.

 Personal life

 As of 2015, Cotto coaches track & field at William G. Enloe High School in Raleigh, North Carolina.
 He also helps train other coaches through his online Hurdle Rhythm Training Series, training workshops, and The Hurdle Magazine.